ZhuEthan/ZhuEthan.github.io/_posts/2020-08-03-MallocLab-In-CSAPP.md

 image 1

 The hdr(header) and ftr(foot) in the image 1 contains identical info: size and allocation status.
-The size info includes both the size of data and the size of foot&header, thus a pointer referring to a data block plus size indicated in head / foot will point to the starting point of the next data block.
-Both header and foot existing though including the same info will benefit forward traversal and reverse traversal.
+The size is the sum of the size of data and the size of foot&header, thus a pointer referring to a data block plus size in header / foot will point to the starting point of the next data block.
+Both header and foot existing will benefit forward traversal and reverse traversal.

 With math notation to represent all relations above: